mikiPP/mikiPP/README.md

 🔍 Current Focus
  Seeking challenging opportunities to leverage my full stack expertise anywhere in EU for an ambitious product-based company.
 Ready to contribute my skills, passion, and collaborative spirit to a forward-thinking team.

+📫 How to reach me:

+Feel free to check my linkedin and contact with me! https://www.linkedin.com/in/miguel-angel-palao-palmer/